edoardottt/cariddi/README.md

   -ext int
     	Hunt for juicy file extensions.
 Integer from 1(juicy) to 7(not juicy).
   -h	Print the help.
+  -i string
+    	Ignore the URL containing at least one of the elements of this array.
+  -it string
+    	Ignore the URL containing at least one of the lines of this file.
   -oh string
     	Write the output into an HTML file.
   -ot string